walen007/flowmaster/Readme.md

 mocha

-NB: you must have MongoDB running locally.
+NB: You must have MongoDB running locally.
 The test wasn't configured to use MongoDB connection authentication.
 You can add authentication on line 69 of FlowMasterSpec.js, the test file is inside the "test" folder.

 The module doesn't have to be used to manage async db ops alone.
-You can use it file read/write, streams etc.
+You can use it on file read/write, streams or any other async operation in Node.js.